 Gilat Awarded Over $10M to Power IFC Applications of Tier-1 Global Aerospace System Integrator

-/EIN News/ -- PETAH TIKVA, Israel, Oct.
-24, 2022 (GLOBE NEWSWIRE) -- Gilat Satellite Networks Ltd. (Nasdaq: GILT, TASE: GILT), a worldwide leader in satellite networking technology, solutions, and services, announced today the receipt of more than $10M in orders for transceivers to power the IFC applications of a Tier-1 global aerospace system Integrator.
+PETAH TIKVA, Israel, Oct.
+24, 2022 (GLOBE NEWSWIRE) -- Gilat Satellite Networks Ltd. GILTGILT)), a worldwide leader in satellite networking technology, solutions, and services, announced today the receipt of more than $10M in orders for transceivers to power the IFC applications of a Tier-1 global aerospace system Integrator.

 Gilat's fully-owned US-based subsidiary, Wavestream, will provide its Ka-band AeroStream™ family of transceiver products to enable in-flight connectivity.